CESNET/eInfra-docs/topics/account/docs/creation.md

     This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90140).

-### Attachment of e-INFRA CZ to R&D results generated using this LRI
+### Attachment of e-INFRA CZ to R&D Results Generated Using This LRI

 When entering a record with your R&D result obtained with the support of e-INFRA CZ into an information system used to centralize the collection and export of your organization's R&D results to RIV, select the e-INFRA CZ research infrastructure from the code list of financial resources.